Alan Scott: Publication history

-Nodell chose the name "Alan Scott" by flipping through New York telephone books until he got two names he liked.
+Originally the character was to be named Alan Ladd which was a portmanteaux of Aladdin, but was changed to Alan Scott to avoid confusion with the real-life actor of the same name.

 The character of Alan Scott made his debut in All-American Comics #16 (July 1940), fighting crime under the masked identity of "Green Lantern".
 He also appeared as part of the superhero team Justice Society of America in All Star Comics #3 (Winter 1940).
 He served as the team's second chairman in #7, but departed following that issue and returned a few years later, remaining a regular character.
 His villains tended to be ordinary humans, but he did have a few paranormal ones, such as the immortal Vandal Savage and the zombie Solomon Grundy.
 Green Lantern proved popular and was given his own series, Green Lantern, later that year.
 Most of his adventures were set in New York.

 In 1941, Alan Scott was paired with a sidekick named Doiby Dickles, a rotund Brooklyn taxi driver, who would appear on a regular basis until 1949.
 In 1948, Alan also got a canine sidekick named Streak.
-The dog proved so popular that he starred in his own solo side-stories.
+The dog proved so popular that he starred in his own solo side-stories, even appearing on the cover without the title hero multiple times.

 After World War II, superheroes declined in popularity.
 Green Lantern was cancelled in 1949 after 38 issues and All-American Comics dropped superheroes in favor of westerns.
 Alan Scott's final Golden Age appearance was in All-Star Comics #57 (1951).
-He remained out of publication for 12 years, and even after his revival he never got another solo series.
+He remained out of publication for 12 years, and after his revival he did not get another solo series until 2023.

 In 1959, DC Comics editor Julius Schwartz reinvented Green Lantern as a science fiction hero.
 The new Green Lantern, named Hal Jordan, was empowered by alien masters to serve as an interstellar lawman and had many adventures set in outer space.
 His powers were similar to Alan's but he was otherwise completely unrelated—Alan Scott never existed as far as the new stories were concerned.
 Hal Jordan proved popular, but readers still had an interest in the old Green Lantern.
 Some years later, Alan Scott reappeared as a guest star in The Flash #137 (1963).
 To avoid continuity conflicts with the Hal Jordan character, Alan Scott and all his old stories were retconned as having existed on Earth-Two, in a parallel universe.
 For most of the 1960s and 1970s, Alan Scott made guest appearances in books belonging to Silver Age characters, visiting their universe through magical or technological means.
 In 1976, he appeared regularly alongside his Justice Society comrades in the revived All-Star Comics and later Adventure Comics in stories set in the 1970s.
 In 1981, DC Comics launched All-Star Squadron, which featured Alan Scott and the Justice Society in a World War II setting.